kek/advent-of-code-2021/readme.md

 ## Day 1.
 C

-I started with the basics, since when I grew up, it was believed that C was a good first language for children.
+I started with the basics.
+When I grew up, it was believed that C was a good first language for children.
 C was a decent tool to solve day 1 in an imperative manner, changing a counter while iterating through a stream.

 ## Day 2.
 VisiData, Fish shell, sed, Microsoft Excel